A House, Built for Service and Witness

 This simple Highland home has been shaped by the lives lived within it — not as legend or folklore, but as memory layered over time.

-A manse formed part of the established infrastructure of the parish, alongside church and school.
+A manse — from the Latin mansus or "dwelling" — formed part of the established infrastructure of the parish, alongside a parish church and school.
 In Presbyterian Scotland, a manse was never intended to be a private retreat.
-It was a working household, expected to support the minister’s pastoral duties to congregation and community alike.
-It was also the place where key sacraments in simple ceremonies might be performed rather than in the Church, baptisms and weddings.
+It was a working household, expected to support the minister's pastoral duties to congregation and community alike, providing a middling standard of living rather than comfort or wealth.
+The emphasis was on the learned rather than the wealthy.
+It was also the place where sacraments might be performed in simple ceremonies rather than in the church: baptisms and weddings among them.

-• Attached to the house was a glebe: land legally assigned to the parish to help sustain the minister and his family.
-In practical terms this made the manse a small working holding, with gardens, pasture, and outbuildings managed either by the household itself or by a grieve.
-The arrangement reflected an expectation that the minister’s life would be rooted in the daily rhythms of the place he served.
+Attached to the house was a glebe: land legally assigned to the parish to help sustain the minister and his family.
+In practical terms this made the manse akin to a smallholding, with gardens, pasture, and outbuildings managed either by the household itself or by a grieve.
+The arrangement reflected an expectation that the minister's life would be of middling standard and rooted in the daily rhythms of the place he served.

-At Eddrachillis the glebe was larger than many, a necessity in a remote parish where much of the land was rough grazing rather than fertile ground.
-The holding included ground close to the house and, unusually, extended into the bay itself with one of the islands.
+At Eddrachillis the glebe was larger than many, possibly a necessity in a remote parish where much of the land was rough grazing rather than fertile ground.
+The eventual holding included ground close to the house and, unusually, extended into the bay itself with one of the islands.
+There is some evidence that the lands may have been consolidated in several phases.

 Taken together, house and glebe made the manse a place of service rather than comfort alone — a household shaped by responsibility, endurance, and close connection to its landscape.